TomatenKuchenDEV/docs/docs/youtube.md

 ## Command {#command}

+<Command slash="youtube channel:Channel name" message="youtube <Channel name>"></Command>

-The command `youtube <Search by channel name>` displays a list of channels that match your search query.
+The command displays a list of channels that match your search query.
 By selecting a channel, more information about is shown, e.g. the video and subscriber count.

 ## Settings {#settings}

-You can get the YouTube user ID for the `channel` field using the `youtube` command or using the "Share" button on a channels info page by clicking the description and then the Share button on the right hand side.
+You can get the YouTube user ID for the `channel` field using the `youtube` command, or by using the "Share" button on a channels info page by clicking the description and then the Share button on the right hand side.

-Every server can add up to ten different users and receive notifications for them.
+Every server can add up to ten YouTube channels and receive notifications for them.

 ## Variables {#variables}